 Accusations outside of the workplace

-If you are accused of sexual assault outside of your place of work, it will typically be handled in the criminal justice system, and the best thing you can do for yourself, in that case, is to immediately obtain the services of a criminal defense attorney.
+If you are accused of sexual assault outside of your place of work, it will typically be handled in the criminal justice system, and the best thing you can do for yourself, in that case, is to immediately obtain the services of a sex crimes attorney California.
 An experienced attorney can make sure that your rights are protected through every step of the proceedings, which can be lengthy and unpleasant.
 You may spend time in police custody prior to your bail application being processed, but be firm and do not speak without an attorney there to argue on your behalf.
 Your bail decision will be decided based on where the alleged crime took place, your criminal record, and the nature of the assault.
 The severity of the crime will also be instrumental in the sentence handed down should you be convicted in court.

 An attorney can make sure that you are not intimidated or tricked into self-incriminating throughout the process.
 Be open and honest with your attorney and let them guide you as your legal representation, as they will advise you and protect your interests.
 They will also make sure that you understand the potential consequences of a guilty verdict should you face one.
 And refrain from speaking to police, the accuser, or the prosecuting attorneys without your attorney present.